Is it possible to sightsee where Jamal Khashoggi was murdered?

 I returned to my rented room.
-I hadn’t seen the young Turkish woman at the apartment again, and our conversation upon my arrival was the only one I had with anyone while in Istanbul.
+The young Turkish woman was absent.
+Our conversation upon my arrival was the only one I had with anyone while in Istanbul.
 I scrolled through the news I’d missed during the day and read that James Le Mesurier, a British man instrumental in the Syrian humanitarian response organization White Helmets, had been found dead that morning outside his apartment, also in Beyoglu, after an apparent fall.

 It was plausible he had committed suicide, but since his work had earned him the disdain of Russia and the Assad regime there was speculation he had been murdered.
 It wasn’t a stretch: a mysterious fall is such a Russian-induced fate that last year NPR aired a story titled Why Do Russian Journalists Keep Falling?
 Presumably, I could have walked to Le Mesurier’s apartment and observed the scene there, too, but it didn’t occur to me.
-The dread I felt then was not personal, not about something I had done.
+The dread I felt then was not personal, not about something I had done or could have been accused of doing.
 This was about the city, as if I’d come to a place perfectly situated to catch the broadcast signal of global unease.

 • • •

 Joseph Brodsky, writing in the New Yorker in 1985, has no cheerier update to bring with time.
 He excavates the layers of power that have left sediment over Istanbul and its people “plundered by the intensity of local history.”
-I don't claim to have witnessed any such plundering myself, but I wanted to read other views in an effort to make sense of my own.
+The layers are clear, though I can't claim to have understood their significance.
+The best I could do was read other views in an effort to make sense of my own.

-In an opinion piece published in January in The New York Times, Pamuk takes up a Leica to document the disappearing yellow cast of light bulbs as they are phased out.
-His photographs show storefronts and tapering streets, men gathering around sidewalk tables and children playing soccer beneath electrical wires and drying laundry.
-Parallel to a new blue light that replaces the old, Pamuk notes in his nighttime walks an increasing nationalism, signaled by religious dress and the subtleties of who is flying the Turkish flag and where.
+In an opinion piece published in January in The New York Times, Pamuk takes up a Leica camera to document the disappearing yellow cast of light bulbs as they are phased out by new technology.
+His photographs show storefronts and tapering streets, men gathering around sidewalk tables and children playing soccer beneath power lines and drying laundry.
+Parallel to a new blue light that replaces the old, Pamuk notes in his nighttime walks an increasing nationalism, signaled by religious dress and the subtleties of who is flying the Turkish flag.
 He seems to be updating his concept of the hüzün for the Erdogan era, appending a sinister edge onto what was once a round melancholy.